How to Start a Resume Writing Business

 IncAuthority - $0 plus state fees & free registered agent the first year!

 ZenBusiness - $49 plus state fees & free registered agent for 1 year!

 Many resume writing businesses are owner-operated and run from home and online.
 However, consider the advantage to open an office as a point of contact.
 This can certainly be a bonus for an initial consultation with your customers.
 Having a centrally located office is also likely to attract walk-in traffic.

 If you decide to offer your services from home, ensure you can rely on a quiet place to work, with the potential to lock confidential business information safely.
-Make sure you understand the regulations – if any – for running your business from home; it might differ from state to state.
+Make sure you understand the regulations – if any – for running your business from home; it might differ from state to state and town to town.

 Step 5: Apply for Business Licenses and Permits

 While there is no license specifically for a resume writing business, there may be general business licenses to register for.
 Some of the more common ones include a local business license and Employer Identification Number (EIN).